lorenzinigiovanni/siv-project/README.md

 Since for a program there is no substantial difference into making 6 or 100 parts we have embedded the possibility to modify the number of section of the frame, thus their dimensions.
 In the discussion below there will be some images subdivided in sixth and other in more parts in order to better analyze the behavior of the algorithms applied.

+<div class="page-break"></div>

 ## Frame recognition

+The automatic frame recognition doesn't work on all images, mostly due to bad images quality.
+We proposed a table in which we show the effective validity of the automatic frame recognition algorithm.

 | Image | Manual frame selection | Automatic frame recognition |
 | :---: | :--------------------: | :-------------------------: |